 The Aircraft Rescue and Firefighting Team (ARFF) shall have members of the team receive completed ARFF training and be stationed at Fire Station 3.

-Team selection will be based on multiple factors.
+Team selection is based on multiple factors.

 Current ARFF certification